Nikon D2H Comparison Review

 Nikon mentions a shutter rating of 150 000 actuations for the D2H.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the D2H over, say, three years, one would have to take about 150 pictures each and every day.

 Nikon embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your D2H has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your D2H has taken up to now by uploading a recent image to the free online shutter count finder app.

 What is the fastest shutter speed that can be used with flash?